-In 1999, total bilateral trade between the United States and Jordan was roughly \$300 million.
-U.S. exports to Jordan accounted for approximately 90% (\$275 million) of this total.
-Table 3 presents an overview of the top ten categories of commodities that Jordan imported from the United States in 1999, ranked by Harmonized Tariff Schedule (HTS) chapter.
-Table 3 also presents the Jordanian tariff rate, as calculated by the Jordan Customs Department, for leading commodities within each of the ranked chapters, as well as the tariff schedule for these commodities as negotiated in the FTA.
-In 1999, cereals (wheat, rice, and corn) were the largest U.S. export to Jordan, accounting for nearly 20% of total exports.
-Under the prevailing tariff rates, cereals enter Jordan either duty-free or with a low 5% tariff.
-These low tariff rates reflect the sensitivity of food pricing in Jordan.
-Food prices have tended to be a volatile domestic political issue in Jordan since the government began to lower food subsidies in the context of its structural adjustment reform program.
-Therefore, the free trade agreement is likely to have only a marginal impact on the volume of U.S. cereal exports to Jordan and on cereal pricing for Jordanian consumers since tariffs on cereals are already at low levels.
+In 2000, total bilateral trade between the United States and Jordan was roughly \$385 million.
+U.S. exports to Jordan accounted for approximately 80% (\$310 million) of this total.
+Table 3 presents an overview of the top ten commodities that the United States exported to Jordan in 2000, ranked by ten-digit Schedule B classification and commodity description.
+Table 3 also shows the Jordanian tariff rate in effect since Jordan's accession to the WTO in April 2000, which was used as the base for the phased-in elimination of tariffs in the FTA, as well as the staging category for the elimination of tariffs as negotiated in the FTA.

+In 2000, cereals accounted for three of the top ten leading U.S. exports to Jordan.
+Exports of durum wheat, wheat and meslin, and barley totaled \$62 million and accounted for about 20% of total U.S. exports to Jordan.
+Under the prevailing tariff rates, these commodities already enter Jordan duty-free, reflecting the sensitivity of food pricing in Jordan.
+Food prices have tended to be a volatile domestic political issue in Jordan since the government began to lower food subsidies in the context of its structural adjustment reform program.31 Therefore, the free trade agreement is likely to have only a marginal impact on the volume of U.S. cereal exports to Jordan and on cereal pricing for Jordanian consumers since tariffs on leading cereal exports are already zero.